-The American Association of Stereotactic and Functional Neurosurgery (ASSFN) serves as an affiliate joint section of the AANS and the Congress of Neurological Surgeons (CNS) and remains deeply involved in a variety of educational, organizational and advocacy activities on behalf of North American functional neurosurgeons and our patients.
+The American Association of Stereotactic and Functional Neurosurgery (ASSFN), serves as an affiliate joint section of the AANS and CNS and remains deeply involved in a variety of educational, organizational and advocacy activities, on behalf of North American functional neurosurgeons and our patients.
 It gives me enormous pride and pleasure to be the current president of the ASSFN.

 The ASSFN is actively planning for the upcoming Biennial Meeting in 2018.
 The meeting will be held in Denver, June 3-6, under the guidance of our past-president, Aviva Abosch, MD, PhD, FAANS.
 There will be a stellar scientific program and many exciting presentations in our rapidlyevolving field.
 This summer, the World Society for Stereotactic and Funcstional Neurosurgery (WSSFN), our sister organization, will hold its Biennial Meeting in Berlin, June 26-29.

 Members of the ASSFN/Stereotactic & Functional Section continue to lead the way in promoting scientific and clinical research.
 Our field is uniquely poised for continued growth with the increased interest in neuromodulation.
 In particular, there are ongoing advances in increasing the number of viable indications.
 For example, there is work being performed to enhance memory and to treat a broad range of neuropsychiatric indications, such as major depression, post-traumatic stress disorder (PTSD), substance abuse, traumatic brain injury (TBI) and others.
 In addition, there is a great deal of active work on the next generation of neuromodulatory devices.
 Among the areas being actively studied are much higher numbers of electrodes, closed-loop stimulation and increased miniaturization.